napoles-uach/Nanostring/README.md

  ## How to run this?
  Try the badge

  [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/napoles-uach/nanostring/main/kidney_app.py)

 or

 If you are not familiar with github, just download as a Zip file the whole project in the green button (with the leyend "Code") at the top of this page.
-As the code works with a large set of images, this would be a large file (more than 1 Gb), so be patient.
+As the code works with a large set of images, this would be a large file (about 1.7 Gb), so be patient.

 Besides this, the code is in the following two files: